Infinitesimal rational actions: Generically free rational actions

-The following is an asymptotic result for the dimension of varieties endowed with generically free rational actions of infinitesimal unipotent group schemes.
-This result will be made more precise in the commutative case and over a perfect field with the main Theorem.
+The following is an asymptotic result for the dimension of varieties endowed with generically free rational actions of infinitesimal trigonalizable group schemes.
+This result will be made more precise in the commutative case and over a perfect field with Theorem \ref{mainthm}.

 \begin{corollary} For every infinitesimal trigonalizable $k$-group scheme $G$ there exists an integer $r>0$ such that for every variety $X$ of dimension $\geq r$ there exist generically free rational actions of $G$ on $X$. \end{corollary}